iov-one/docs/docs/weave/welcome.md

 ### Next Generation

-Since that time, many groups are working on "next generation" solutions that take the learnings of Ethereum and attempt to build a highly scalable and secure blockchain that can run general purpose programs.
+Since that time, many groups are working on "next generation" solutions that build on the experience of Ethereum and attempt to build a highly scalable and secure blockchain that can run general purpose programs.
 [Read more](weave/basics/01-blockchain.md#next-generation)

-### Eventual finality
+### Probabilistic finality

-All Proof-of-Work systems use eventual finality, where the resource cost of creating a block is extremely high.
+All Proof-of-Work systems use probabilistic finality, where the resource cost of creating a block is extremely high.
 After many blocks are gossiped, the longest chain of blocks has the most work invested in it, and thus is the true chain.
-[Read more](weave/basics/02-consensus.md#eventual-finality)
+[Read more](weave/basics/02-consensus.md#probabilistic-finality)

 ### Immediate finality